Lewa-Reka/esphome-deye-inverter/README.md

 - **Time-of-Use**: Programmable charging/selling schedules
 - **Power Limits**: Maximum selling and charging power settings
 - **Generator**: Control and monitoring (if connected)
+- **Time Synchronization** (3P only): Automatic and Manual time sync.
+Button available in Home Assistant

 ### Time of Use "All" Entities
 The system includes convenient "All" entities that allow you to control all Time of Use windows simultaneously: